-Humans spend about 1/3 of their life sleeping.
+Humans spend about 1/3 of their life sleeping, which is why reading a Sleepify Mattress guide, not having caffeine before bed, and get an early night are some important things to think about when it comes to health.
 In an ideal world, everyone would get 8 hours of sleep a night.
 While science hasn’t discovered exactly why our bodies need consistent, quality rest to function well, it is undoubtedly known, that sleep is important.
 Just ask a new mom with a newborn at home; she’ll gladly tell you how much she misses sleep and how she needs it to do all the things moms do.
 And without it?
 Well, life’s just a mess.
 Sleep deprived brains can’t make quick or wise choices, sleep deprived bodies don’t have good reflexes or strong immune systems, and sleep deprived minds don’t have good attitudes or the ability to handle stressors.
 And that’s why, being the loving and awesome mom that you are, you want your child to get enough sleep (and you’re ready to start getting it yourself, if we’re being honest together!).

 Just because science can’t tell us why our bodies need sleep, it can tell us why sleep is so important to the human body.
 In fact, sleep is arguably one of the most beneficial things you can give yourself.
 After all, your body needs the rest it gets during your hours of slumber to do all the things it does that you don’t even think about, like make new cells and heal from the inside out.
 There are several noticeable benefits of sleep for your child on the outside, too, and it’s important to understand them so you can help make the best choices for your little one.
 In fact, knowing these benefits will help you realize that more sleep would typically fix a lot of the issues you’ve been worrying about.